 Or at least – in the local market.

-Benefits of hiring international tam
+Benefits of hiring international employees

 With the remote work revolution and ongoing war for talents, it is not surprising that employers are more eager to hire team members from abroad – both the neighboring countries and offshore team members.
 Apparently, there are multiple advantages when hiring multinational teams, including: